Himitsu Sentai Gorenger

-Himitsu Sentai Gorenger (秘密戦隊ゴレンジャー, Himitsu Sentai Gorenjā) is a Japanese tokusatsu superhero television series.
-Gorenger, created by Shotaro Ishinomori, was the first in the long-running Super Sentai metaseries of tokusatsu programming.
-The series aired on NET (now TV Asahi) from April 5, 1975, to March 26, 1977, and was itself replaced by J.A.K.Q.
-Dengekitai after 84 episodes.
+Himitsu Sentai Gorenger (秘密戦隊ゴレンジャー, Himitsu Sentai Gorenjā) is a Japanese television tokusatsu series broadcast by NET.
+The series is the first installment of Super Sentai.
+Directed by Minoru Yamada, Katsuhiko Taguchi, Koichi Takemoto, Itaru Orita, Hidetoshi Kitamura and Michio Konishi, it stars Naoya Makoto, Hiroshi Miyauchi, Baku Hatakeyama, Jirō Daruma, Lisa Komaki, Yukio Itō, Eri Kanuma, Nobuo Yana and Toshio Takahara.
+It aired from April 5, 1975, to March 26, 1977, and was replaced by J.A.K.Q.
+Dengekitai.
 Toei distributes the series internationally under the title Five Rangers.
 The series was released in the Philippines under the title Star Rangers.

 Plot

 When world peace is threatened by the emergence of a terrorist group called the Black Cross Army, EAGLE (The Earth Guard League) is formed to combat the threat.
 The Black Cross Army sends five operatives to destroy each EAGLE branch in Japan, killing all but five members.
 These surviving members are summoned to a secret base located underneath the snack shop "Gon", where they are recruited by EAGLE Japan's commander, Gonpachi Edogawa.
 They become the Himitsu Sentai Gorengers and are given electronic battlesuits that endow them with superhuman strength and speed.
 The five dedicate themselves to stopping the Black Cross Army and its leader, the Black Cross Führer.